No one likes owing money to the government, but it may be unavoidable come tax time, but what happens if you can't afford to pay your taxes?

 Unfortunately, not everyone can afford to write a check for the amount owed.
 Here’s how you can manage the money owed to Uncle Sam:

 Most people don’t realize that there are multiple penalties if you owe taxes and don’t file your tax return on time.

 You can be charged a late-filing penalty that is typically 5 percent of your unpaid taxes each month and can accrue up to a maximum of 25 percent, according to the IRS.
 The minimum penalty for filing in 2021 is $435, or 100 percent of your unpaid taxes — whichever amount is less.

 So even if you owe taxes that you can’t pay, file your return on time (or at the very least, as soon after the deadline as possible), so that you’re not hit with a failure-to-file penalty.

 You can also be penalized for paying late, even if you file your return on time.

 Generally, the penalty is 0.5 percent of the taxpayer’s unpaid taxes each month, but it can grow to as much as 25 percent of those taxes, depending how long the tax remains unpaid.
 However, if you enter into an installment agreement, this late payment penalty will drop to only .25 percent each month.

 Filing an Extension May Help Reduce Penalties

-If you paid 90 percent of the taxes you owed by the tax due date and you filed an extension for your tax return, you may not be charged a failure-to-pay penalty as long as you pay the remaining balance by the extended due date.
+If you paid 90 percent of the taxes you owed by the tax due date and you filed an extension for your tax return, you may not be charged a failure-to-pay penalty as long as you pay the remaining balance by the extended due date, according to the IRS.
 You will, however, have to pay interest on the taxes due after the tax due date — however, this doesn’t apply in all situations.